JetBrains-Research/astminer/docs/storages.md

 1. `node_types.csv` contains numeric ids and corresponding node types with directions (up/down, as described in [paper](https://arxiv.org/pdf/1803.09544.pdf));
 2. `tokens.csv` contains numeric ids and corresponding tokens;
 3. `paths.csv` contains numeric ids and AST paths in form of space-separated sequences of node type ids;
-4. `path_contexts.csv` contains labels and sequences of path contexts (triples of two tokens and a path between them).
+4. `path_contexts.c2s` contains labels and sequences of path contexts (triples of two tokens and a path between them).

-Each line in `path_contexts.csv` starts with a label, then it contains a sequence of space-separated triples.
+Each line in `path_contexts.c2s` starts with a label, then it contains a sequence of space-separated triples.
 Each triple contains start token id, path id, end token id, separated with commas.

  ```yaml